MTTR-A: Measuring Cognitive Recovery Latency in Multi-Agent Systems: Conclusion and Future Work

 The proposed framework integrates a taxonomy of reflexive control actions with empirical evaluation in LangGraph, establishing a reproducible basis for quantifying how distributed agentic systems detect, recover, and stabilize after reasoning drift or coordination faults.
 This connection between fault-tolerance engineering and cognitive orchestration lays the groundwork for standardized runtime stability benchmarks across LLM-based multi-agent systems.

 Future work will extend this foundation to real-world heterogeneous teams, integrating semantic performance metrics with runtime dependability measures to assess trade-offs between reasoning quality and recovery efficiency.
-Further directions include exploring governance-aware reliability objectives, safety guarantees for reflexive control loops, and alignment with emerging standards for operational AI reliability.
+Further directions include exploring runtime control-aware reliability objectives, safety guarantees for reflexive control loops, and alignment with emerging standards for operational AI reliability.
+In practice, MTTR-A enables organizations to define service-level objectives (SLOs) for agentic systems based on recovery behavior rather than task accuracy alone.